Growing Buddha’s hand citron is not very difficult. It rewards you with large citrus fruits that look very unusual and finger-like.

 In tropical climates planting can be done in any season except summer, right after the end of summer is best planting time.

 Requirements for Growing Buddha’s Hand Citron

-Buddha’s hand citron needs a well-drained, rich acidic soil to grow well.
+- Buddha’s hand citron needs a well-drained, rich acidic soil to grow well.

-Choose a sunny and sheltered position from the wind to grow it.
+- Choose a sunny and sheltered position from the wind to grow it.
 Water citron tree regularly for the first 2 years after planting.

 Buddha’s Hand citron is quite easy to maintain.
 If the plantation is done well and plant assimilates the climate, it’s a tree that brings great satisfaction with its heavenly scented flowers and prolific fruits.

 It does not require special watering, except in warm climates and those suffering from severe droughts in summer.
-It grows best when watered only at the time when surface of soil begins to dry.
+It grows best when watered only at the time when the top surface of soil begins to dry.

 Pests and Diseases

 Buddha’s Hand has similar pests and diseases problems you see in other citrus varieties.
-Fruit rot, Brown rot, leaf miner, spider mites, cochineal, aphids and scales can attack the plant.
+Fruit rot, Brown rot, leaf miner, spider mites, cochineal, aphids, and scales can attack the plant.